bta-team-port/better-with-aether-wiki/docs/effects/effects.md

 # Effects
-Players can be affected by two status effects: Poison and Remedy.
+Players can be affected by two status effects: Poison, Remedy, Invisibility and Swetty.
 By default, affected players can see these effects in the top left corner while browsing their inventory.
 This can be modified in the Catalyst Effect settings.
 Both Poison and Remedy additionally alter the appearance of the player’s health bar, generate particles, and apply a vignette effect.

 ## Poison
 <div style="overflow: hidden;">